 - Recording projects, and performances

-If you feel there are patients who would benefit from music therapy, please contact the Music Therapist Jack Thomas.
+If you feel there are patients who would benefit from music therapy, please contact the Music Therapy team at:

 - Email: firstname.lastname@example.org

-There are many benefits from singing: physically, emotionally and socially.
+There are many benefits from singing: physical, emotional and social.

-- benefit our hearts and circulation by improving our aerobic capacity
+- benefit your heart and circulation by improving your aerobic capacity

 - help to reduce anxiety